 Combined Degree Programs

-There are a number of financial considerations you should keep in mind.
-You are responsible for paying the difference between undergraduate and graduate tuitions.
-Florida Prepaid College Tuition Program participants will receive funding for the first 120 credit hours.
+There are a number of financial considerations students should keep in mind.
+The Bright Futures Scholarship Program will fund graduate tuition at the undergraduate level – students are responsible for paying the difference between undergraduate and graduate tuitions.
+Florida PrePaid College Tuition Program participants will receive funding for the first 120 credit hours.
 The program will fund graduate courses taken toward the undergraduate degree at the undergraduate level.
 Financial aid may be available to assist with the graduate degree portion of the program.

 Advantages of Combined Degrees